JConquers/VR_Project_1/README.md

 ### Evaluation
 - **The CNN model significantly outperformed ML classifiers(by approximately 5 %) .**
 - **Test accuracy (96.33%)** indicates strong generalization.
 - **Testing on external images** The model gave a high accuracy for the images in the test dataset.
 However, when we checked the model on images where there was a full body view of the person and not just the face, there were inaccuracies.
+This can be seen in the part_a_b.ipynb file in the scripts folder or in the results section in the starting.
 - **Further improvements:** More hyperparameter tuning and deeper architectures.
 We can also try to further train the models on images where there is a full body view of the person and not just the face.

 ---